-The utility shall install demand meters for Gs-1 customers with energy usage in excess of 15,000 kWh per month for three or more months in a twelve-month period.

-Gs-1 customers shall be transferred into the appropriate demand class as soon as the application conditions of that class have been met.
+The utility shall install demand energy meters for Gs-1 customers with energy use in excess of 12,000 kWh per month in three or more months in a consecutive 12-month period.
+Gs-1 customers shall be transferred into the appropriate demand class as the application conditions of that class have been met.